CaNS-World/CaNS/docs/INFO_VISU.md

 * `write_xdmf_hdf5.py` for 2D/3D field outputs
 * `write_xdmf_restart_hdf5.py` for checkpoint files

-these scripts generate `Xdmf` files in the same spirit as the raw-binary workflow above, but using the HDF5 outputs*.
+these scripts generate `Xdmf` files in the same spirit as the raw-binary workflow above, but using the HDF5 outputs.

 ### ADIOS2